zhangzx-sjtu/LANTERN-NeurIPS-2019/README.md

 + Use data_generate.py to generate the synthetic datasets
 + The memetracker dataset can be downloaded from：https://snap.stanford.edu/data/memetracker9.html
 + The weibo dataset be downloaded from: https://www.aminer.cn/influencelocality
-+ Our great thanks to authors of the datasets.
++ Our great thanks to authors of the real-world datasets.
 + Use data/#dataset#/preprocess.py to preprocess the downloaded dataset and you can get the .pkl files in each folder
 ## Quick Start
 To train on small datasets (Syn-Small and Memetracker), you can run